The Big Sheep, North Devon

 I think that the ticket price offers good value for money and we would happily visit again on a future holiday.

-You can read more about our holiday adventures and other days out in the area here.
+You can read more about our holiday adventures and other days out in North Devon here.

 Current ticket prices are £13.95 for adults and children over 3 ft and £6 for children under 3ft however, do check their website before going for any offers for pre booking.